icyJoseph/how-to-useCallback/ReadMe.md

 You notice, there's a `newInTheBeginning` prop.
 This is pointing to a function defined for the whole module, so it is the same function every tick of the timer.

-Unfourtunately, if we uncomment the next two props, `willBeNewEverytime` and `newEveryTime`, each tick, will make a new reference to these and hence trigger a render run, in spite of `React.memo` wrapping Expensive.
+Unfortunately, if we remove the comment from the last two props, `willBeNewEverytime` and `newEveryTime`, then each tick, will make a new reference to these and hence trigger a render run, in spite of `React.memo` wrapping Expensive.

 That's how useCallback helps us, it saves the reference to a function for further rendering operations.
 Since the reference is the same, children which consume it do not render again.

 A new reference is made only if the dependencies to the callback change.
 In this case, that would be `arrMemo`.
+Which in turn, changes when `count` is modified.

 Additionally we create a memoized value, by calling `useMemo` we can define a value derived from the `count` state, if we didn't `useMemo`, every tick would trigger a derivation!